Long Island Guardianship Lawyer

 Serving Clients in Nassau County, Suffolk County, Queens County, Kings County and New York County

 If you are worried that a loved one may be unable to make his or her own decisions due to a mental illness or physical disease, you need the help of an experienced and committed attorney to have a guardian appointed for that individual.
 If a friend, loved one or acquaintance becomes either mentally or physically incapacitated, a guardian should be appointed to protect the individual’s financial assets and help him or her care for themselves.
 The large majority of guardianship applications submitted to the Supreme Courts in the State of New York go uncontested.
 However, disagreements sometimes arise among family members as to who should be appointed the guardian and as to whether a guardian in necessary.
-At the Law Offices of Elliot S. Schlissel, our attorneys have been representing clients concerning all types of guardianship issues for more than 30 years.
+At the Law Offices of Schlissel DeCorpo, our attorneys have been representing clients concerning all types of guardianship issues for more than 30 years.
 The following is a list of some of the issues our law firm deals with on a regular basis:

 - An individual who cannot make his or her own decisions needs an ally.
 Dementia or Alzheimer’s create confusion and a state of altered reality in some seniors individuals.
 Having a loved one who experiences these types of symptoms can be problematic and disconcerting.
 You can help take control of this situation by being appointed as a guardian.